bitcoindevkit/bitcoindevkit.org/docs/_blog/first_bdk_taproot_tx.md

 The first dependency I had to update was [rust-bitcoin].
 Most of the taproot stuff were already merged in `master` (altough they hadn't been released yet).
 One notable missing part was the support for [`BIP371`], which is an extension of [`BIP174`], aka the `Partially Signed Bitcoin Transaction` BIP.
 This new BIP defines a few new fields that are required to properly handle Taproot transactions.

-Luckily most of the work had already been done by [sanket1729], so I forked his branch and made only few very minor changes, just to expose a structure that I will have to use later which in his code wasn't `public`.
+Luckily most of the work had already been done by [sanket1729], so I forked his branch and made only few very minor changes, just to expose a structure that I will have to use later which in his code wasn't public.

 You can find all the commits mentioned here in [my rust-bitcoin `taproot-testing` branch][rust-bitcoin-taproot-testing].